-There will be 4 Exam Essays approximately four weeks apart.
+There will be 4 Exam essays approximately four weeks apart.
 Each exam will cover materials for those weeks.
-For example, the first exam will cover weeks 1-4 and the final exam will cover week 13-15.
+For example, the first exam will cover weeks 1-4 and the final exam will cover week 13-16.
 This will include assigned readings, discussion questions, and videos.
 The essays are not timed and can be completed in advance, however, there will be no essays accepted after the due date.
 These essays will connect specific information from the readings with the broader themes of the course.
 All essays for this class are formal, persuasive essays.
 They should conform to MLA format.
-We will talk about this one day in class.
 Please review the rubric and the sample paper posted in Course Documents.
 Do not use outside sources; the assigned readings will be all that you need to complete the essays.

-Weekly Assignments and Participation (50% of your grade)
+Weekly Assignments (50% of your grade)

-Each chapter in U. S. History may have a corresponding quiz and/or writing assignments in Blackboard.
-The prompt for each assignment will be given the first 5 minutes of class.
-The lowest 2 grades will be dropped from the Weekly Assignments grade.
+Each chapter in U. S. History may have a corresponding writing assignment in Blackboard.
 Complete each assignment as you finish the readings.
-No assignment will count after its due date.
-Please note: the participation grade depends on your participation in discussions as well as attendance of class each week.
+Please note: no assignment will count after its due date.